ExpressGateway/express-gateway.io/docs/runtime/boot-sequence.md

 ---
 layout: doc-section
-title:  "Boot Sequence"
+title: Boot Sequence
-doc-order: 20.10
+doc-order: 20.1
 ---

 The following depiction provides a high level overview of the initializaiton and bootstrap process within Express Gateway and its extension points made possible through [plugins][plugins].